Conchita Wurst: Victory

-International response
+International response to victory

+Positive

-On returning to Austria, Conchita was greeted at the airport by a crowd of over 1,000 cheering fans, many wearing fake beards and singing "Rise Like a Phoenix".
+On returning to Austria, Conchita was greeted at the airport by 1,000 cheering fans, many wearing fake beards and singing "Rise Like a Phoenix".
 To journalists, she expanded on the message of tolerance which she had championed at Eurovision: "It was not just a victory for me but a victory for those people who believe in a future that can function without discrimination and is based on tolerance and respect."
 President of Austria Heinz Fischer asserted that it was "not just a victory for Austria, but above all for diversity and tolerance in Europe".
 A local radio station celebrated by playing "Rise Like a Phoenix" on a loop 48 times over four hours.
-The UK's Eurovision commentator Graham Norton commented on the socio-political significance of Conchita's victory: "it seems like Eurovision has done something that matters just a little bit".
-Greek singers and former Eurovision entrants Helena Paparizou and Anna Vissi expressed their liking of the song and Conchita's appearance.
-Vissi also compared the latter to Italian singer Mina's similar appearance as a bearded woman on the cover of a 1981 album of hers, to critically highlight that "[it is] 2014 and we still cannot accept statements of diversity."
+The UK's Eurovision commentator Graham Norton remarked on the socio-political significance of her victory: "it seems like Eurovision has done something that matters just a little bit".
+Greek singers and former Eurovision entrants Helena Paparizou and Anna Vissi expressed their liking of the song and her appearance.
+Vissi compared Conchita's appearance to Italian singer Mina's appearance as a bearded woman on the cover of a 1981 album, to critically highlight that "[it is] 2014 and we still cannot accept statements of diversity."